-Numerous incidents involving TCCA, TCCA-based formulations, and other pool water treatment chemical decompositions have resulted in fires and chemical releases at facilities throughout the United States and Canada.
-At least three known toxic gas releases that occurred between 1988 and 2019 were related to rainwater contacting TCCA-based formulations or TCCA (floor sweepings), resulting in evacuations and substantial property damage [8, pp. 8 - 9, 9, 8].^a From 1998 to 2015, at least three additional pool treatment chemical incidents involved an explosion, release of vapors, or chemical fire, causing injuries, environmental impacts, and evacuations [10, p.
+Numerous incidents involving TCCA decompositions have resulted in fires and chemical releases at facilities throughout the United States and Canada.
+At least three known toxic gas releases that occurred between 1988 and 2019 were related to rainwater contacting TCCA, resulting in evacuations and substantial property damage [8, pp. 8 - 9, 9, 8].
+From 1998 to 2015, at least three additional TCCA incidents involved an explosion, release of vapors, or chemical fire, causing injuries, environmental impacts, and evacuations [10, p.
 7, 11].
-At least seven more incidents involving pool chemicals, including the incident at Bio-Lab Conyers, discussed in Appendix C of this report, occurred during 1999 and 2020 in warehouses or storage facilities, requiring company employees, responders, or others to be sent to the hospital, shelter indoors, or evacuate [10, p.
-7, 12, 13, 14].
+At least seven more incidents, including the incident at Bio-Lab Conyers, discussed in Appendix C of this report, occurred during 1999 and 2020 in warehouses or storage facilities, requiring company employees, responders, or others to be sent to the hospital, shelter indoors, or evacuate [10, p.
+7, 12, 13].

-Bio-Lab packaged its TCCA-based formulation product in a granulated form inside flexible bulk bags called "super sacks," each holding approximately 2,750 pounds of material.^b Bio-Lab shipped its TCCA-based formulation super sacks to other Bio-Lab, Inc. facilities, including the company's Conyers, Georgia, and Ontario, California, facilities, for final consumer tableting or formulation.
-At the time of the incident, Plant 4
+Bio-Lab packaged its TCCA in a granulated form inside flexible bulk bags called "super sacks," each holding approximately 2,750 pounds of material.^a Bio-Lab shipped its TCCA super sacks to other Bio-Lab, Inc. facilities, including the company's Conyers, Georgia, and Ontario, California, facilities, for final consumer tableting or formulation.
+At the time of the incident, Plant 4 held an estimated 70,000 to 100,000 pounds of TCCA,^b and the Finished Goods Warehouse held over one million pounds of TCCA inventory (see building locations in Figure 1).